-303. The project is comprehensive and aligns with four of the seven outcomes of the Adaptation Fund's results framework.
+308. The project is comprehensive and aligns with four of the seven outcomes of the Adaptation Fund's results framework.

-Project Objective(s) Project Objective Indicator(s) Fund Outcome Fund Outcome Indicator Grant Amount (USD) To reduce vulnerability to climate-related flooding in three coastal cities by mainstreaming a risk-based approach Number of people (men and women) protected by improved risk- reduction measures in Antofagasta, Taltal and Outcome 1: Reduced exposure to climate- related hazards and threats 1.
-Relevant threat and hazard information generated and disseminated to stakeholders on a timely basis 1,812,195 to adaptation, building collaboration and networking, and developing a culture of adaptation.
+Project Objective(s) 102 Project Objective Indicator(s) Fund Outcome Fund Outcome Indicator Grant Amount 103 (USD) To reduce vulnerability to climate-related flooding in three coastal cities by mainstreaming a risk-based approach Number of people (men and women) protected by improved risk- reduction measures in Antofagasta, Taltal and Outcome 1: Reduced exposure to climate- related hazards and threats 1.
+Relevant threat and hazard information generated and disseminated to stakeholders on a timely basis 1,812,195 2,028,950 104 to adaptation, building collaboration and networking, and developing a culture of adaptation.
 Esmeraldas.
 Outcome 2: Strengthened institutional capacity to reduce risks associated with climate-induced socioeconomic and environmental losses 2.
-Capacity of staff to respond to, and mitigate impacts of, climate-related events from targeted institutions increased 229,937 Outcome 3: Strengthened awareness and ownership of adaptation and climate risk reduction processes at local level 3.1.
-Percentage of targeted population aware of predicted adverse impacts of climate change, and of appropriate responses 1,022,074 Outcome 4: Increased adaptive capacity within relevant development sector services and infrastructure assets 4.2.
-Physical infrastructure improved to withstand climate change and variability-induced stress 7,819,848 Project Outcome(s) Project Outcome Indicator(s) Fund Output Fund Output Indicator Grant Amount (USD)
+Capacity of staff to respond to, and mitigate impacts of, climate-related events from targeted institutions increased 229,937 290,773 105 Outcome 3: Strengthened awareness and ownership of adaptation and climate risk reduction processes at local level 3.1.
+Percentage of targeted population aware of predicted adverse impacts of climate change, and of appropriate responses 1,022,074 939,284 106 Outcome 4: Increased adaptive capacity within relevant development sector services and infrastructure assets 4.2.
+Physical infrastructure improved to withstand climate change and variability-induced stress 7,819,848 7,692,539 107 Project Outcome(s) Project Outcome Indicator(s) Fund Output Fund Output Indicator Grant Amount (USD) Outcome 1.
+Enhanced plans and green infrastructure reduces vulnerability to floods, landslides and mudflows in three coastal cities Number of plans that incorporate provisions for adaptation to climate change.
+Output 4: Vulnerable development sector services and infrastructure assets strengthened in response to climate change impacts, including variability 4.1.2.
+Number of physical assets strengthened or constructed to withstand conditions resulting from climate variability and 7,819,848 7,692,539

-&lt;sup>97 The AF utilized OECD/DAC terminology for its results framework.
+102 The AF utilized OECD/DAC terminology for its results framework.
 Project proponents may use different terminology but the overall principle should still apply

-&lt;sup>98 The allocations listed below do not sum the total project Budget.
+103 The allocations listed below do not sum the total project Budget.
 Component 3 (i.e., outputs 7.1 and 7.2) deal with knowledge management and dissemination of lessons and best practice.
 The AF's results framework does not have a specific outcome or output dealing with knowledge management.

-&lt;sup>99 Correspond to project outputs 3.1, 3.2, 4.1, 4.2 and 4.3.
+104 Correspond to project outputs 3.1, 3.2, 4.1, 4.2 and 4.3.
 See project budget.

-&lt;sup>100 Correspond to project output 5.1.
+105 Correspond to project output 5.1.
 See project budget.

-&lt;sup>101 Correspond to project outputs 6.1 and 6.2.
+106 Correspond to project outputs 6.1 and 6.2.
 See project budget.

-&lt;sup>102 Correspond to project outputs 1.1, 1.2, 2.1, and 2.2.
+107 Correspond to project outputs 1.1, 1.2, 2.1, and 2.2.
 See project budget.